Asymptotic characterisation of localised defect modes: Su-Schrieffer-Heeger and related models: Interfacial defects in periodic media

 With some of the recent breakthroughs in topological waveguides in mind, we now explore a related setting where two different periodic media are stuck together to create an interface.
-This case is necessarily a non-compact perturbation and has proved challenging to model.
 We will present an approach to study the case where the two media are distinct but have the same spectral band structure.
 A convenient way to obtain such a material is to start with a periodic medium and make `equal but opposite' perturbations on either side of the defect.
 This approach was used in \cite{makwana2019tunable, makwana2018geometrically} to design tunable topological waveguides.
 We will achieve a similar effect by starting with a Su-Schrieffer-Heeger medium, as studied in \Cref{sec:noncompact}, with $d=1/2$ so that the first two bands stick together to close the first band gap (as shown in \Cref{fig:SSHbands}).
 We then perturb $d\mapsto 1/2-\epsilon$ on the left of the interface and $d\mapsto 1/2+\epsilon$ on the right of the interface, to give the medium depicted in \Cref{fig:SSH_interface_medium}, which satisfies our requirements.